aehrc/ontoserver-deploy/azure/terraform/README.md

 ```

 ## Attach ACR
-The Azure Container Registry created by the Terraform scripts is not attached to the AKS cluster by default.
-Please use the [attach-acr.sh](attach-acr.sh) script to do this task.
+If the Azure Container Registry created by the Terraform scripts is not attached to the AKS cluster please use the [attach-acr.sh](attach-acr.sh) script to do this task.